mdoklea/book-recommendation-service/README.md

 http://localhost:8080/api/feedback
    ```

- And body content of post method can be as the below example.
+Body content of post method can be as the below example.
 NOTE: user & book should exist in db.
   ```
 {
 	"user": {